boonich/eeswebgl/README.md

 # eeswebgl
-EES accident reconstruction method based on web.py and webGL
+EES accident reconstruction method based on `web.py` and `webGL`

 # Introduction

-This project is a demonstration of a simple integration of web.py and webGL.
-The app calculates the pre-impact phase (velocities, impact angles etc.) for a collision of two vehicles based on data given in the input form according to the EES (Energy Equivalent Speed) Reconstruction Method.
+This project is a demonstration of a simple integration of `web.py` and `webGL`.
+The app calculates the pre-impact phase (velocities, impact angles etc.) for a collision of two vehicles based on data given in the input form according to the *EES (Energy Equivalent Speed) Reconstruction Method*.
 It also animates the post-impact phase according to impact and rest positions, rotation and heading angles of the vehicles.
 The animation is by no means a real physical representation of the post-impact motion of the vehicles and is not a part of the original EES method.

 Predefined input data and the pictures of the input parameters are from:

-H.-H. Schreier and W. D. Nelson: "Applicability of the EES-Accident Reconstruction Method with MacCAR", SAE Transactions, Vol. 96, Section 1 (1987), pp. 152-174,
+H.-H. Schreier and W. D. Nelson: **"Applicability of the EES-Accident Reconstruction Method with MacCAR"**, *SAE Transactions*, Vol. 96, Section 1 (1987), pp. 152-174,

 while the algorithms of the EES method can be found in:

-F. Zeidler et al.: "Accident Research and Accident Reconstruction by the EES-Accident Reconstruction Method," SAE Technical Paper 850256, 1985.
+F. Zeidler et al.: **"Accident Research and Accident Reconstruction by the EES-Accident Reconstruction Method"**, SAE Technical Paper 850256, 1985.

 # Prerequisites

-web.py is needed.
+The package `web.py` is needed.
 You can install it via pip (for Python 2):
 ```
 $ pip install web.py
 ```